 These researchers found that the smooth motions that they saw when looking at the overall motion during whiplash were much more complex when they examined and analyzed the motions of individual segments.

 Phase 1: Upright spine before collision

 Head and torso are accelerated forward.
-Neck is “whipped” forward rotating and hyper-flexing the neck forward.
+The neck is “whipped” forward rotating and hyper-flexing the neck forward.
 The head accelerates due to neck motion and moves ahead of the seat back.

 The latest study on this issue shows that the joint capsule and disc undergoes excessive stress in just a few segments of the spine.
 So much stress that the joint capsules and disc can be torn or the cartilage of the joint itself can be “pinched,” resulting in tissue damage and pain.